- Apprenticeship Training

 Students must complete all course prerequisites AND meet at least ONE of the criteria listed below:

-- document a combined score of at least 1200 out of 1600 on the SAT critical reading and math sections or at least 1800 out of 2400 with a score of at least 600 on each section; or
+- score at least 1200 out of 1600 on the SAT critical reading and math sections or at least 1800 out of 2400 with a score of at least 600 on each section; OR

-Students who do not meet any of the above requirements MAY be given permission to take an Honors course based on a recommendation by the Honors chair, Honors counselor, or instructor teaching the requested Honors course(s).
-This recommendation may indicate the student's life experience, special aptitude, or interest that indicates potential for success in the course(s).
+- provide a recommendation from the Honors chair, Honors counselor, or Honors instructor teaching the requested Honors course(s).
+This recommendation should indicate the student’s life experience, special aptitude, or interest that indicates potential for success in an Honors course.